A Basic Compositional Model for Spiking Neural Networks: Problems for Spiking Neural Networks

-\paragraph{The Winner-Take-All problem:} We define the Winner-Take-All problem formally using notation that corresponds to the statement of Theorem~\ref{th: WTA}: we write it as $WTA(n, \delta, t_c, t_s)$, using four parameters that appear in the theorem statement.
-The problem statement allows considerable nondeterminism, in the choice of which output ends up firing, in the time when the stable interval begins, and in what happens outside the stable interval.
+We define the Winner-Take-All problem formally using notation that corresponds to the statement of Theorem~\ref{th: WTA}: we write it as $WTA(n, \delta, t_c, t_s)$, using four parameters from the theorem statement.
+The problem definition allows considerable freedom, in the choice of which output ends up firing, in the time when the stable interval begins, and in what happens outside the stable interval.